Julien-Fischer/cmd-mkf/README.md

-  -c, --content=content      The content to write in this file -d, --directory=directory  The directory where the file will be generated -e, --extension=extension  Specify the desired extension (no extension by default) -o, --open                 Automatically opens the file upon generation.
+  -c, --content=content      The content to write in this file -d, --directory=directory  The directory where the file will be generated -e, --extension=extension  Specify the desired extension (no extension by default) -o, --open[=software]      Automatically opens the file upon generation using default or specified software.
   -t, --time                 Uses a datetime prefix instead of a date prefix.

 Information output: